Indiana Fever Finals Appearances

 What teams did the Indiana Fever lose the Championship Finals against?

 Fever’s second loss in the WNBA Finals came against Cheryl Reeve’s Minnesota Lynx in 2015.
-After trailing 2-1 after three games, Fever won game 4 at home to take the series to game 5.
+After trailing 2-1 after three games, the Fever won game 4 at home to take the series to game 5.
 They were playing away to the Lynx and faced one of the best defenses in the league to win their second championship.
 However, Fever was restricted to 52 points in a slow-paced game and was defeated 52-69.
 Both Sylvia Fowles and Rebekkah Brunson recorded a double-double of points and rebounds.
-Sylvia Fowles was named the 2015 Finals MVP as she averaged 15.6 points, 9.4 rebounds, 1.2 assists and 1.0 blocks per game in the finals, shooting 69.6% from the field which is the most ever by a Finals MVP in WNBA’s history.
+Sylvia Fowles was named the 2015 Finals MVP as she averaged 15.6 points, 9.4 rebounds, 1.2 assists, and 1.0 blocks per game in the finals, shooting 69.6% from the field, which is the most ever by a Finals MVP in WNBA history.

-Indiana Fever Last Finals Appearance
+Indiana Fever's Last Finals Appearance

-Indiana Fever’s last final appearance (as of 2024) came in 2015 where they faced the Minnesota Lynx in a best-of-five series and the Lynx emerged victorious by defeating the Fever 3-2.
+Indiana Fever’s last final appearance (as of 2024) came in 2015, where they faced the Minnesota Lynx in a best-of-five series, and the Lynx emerged victorious by defeating the Fever 3-2.

-FAQs on Indiana Fever's Finals Appearances
+FAQs on Indiana Fever

 A. Indiana Fever has played in three WNBA Finals as of September 2024.
 They played the WNBA Finals in 2009, 2012 and 2015.